 The WLA portion of the TMDL is reserved for the JSSDWRF (Section 5.2.1) discharge and is based on the E. coli geometric mean standard of 126 MPN/100mL as a monthly average in the facility's existing UPDES permit.
+This is standard is applicable to frequent primary contact recreational waters (2A) and is more stringent that Spring Creek's numeric standard of 206 MPN/100mL.
 The wastewater treatment facility began discharging in 2020 and did not contribute to the original E. coli impairment.
 The maximum daily discharge volume under the facility's permit is 1.2 million gallons per day (MGD) or 1.86 cfs.
 Table 18 shows the WLA for JSSDWRF is calculated as 0.57 GigaMPN/day.